 They are 4 important rivers coming from western Tibet to central Tibet and towards the oceans of our world.

 These rivers are the source of fresh clean water.

-One of the beautiful culture coming from our Tibetan ancestors, we believe that Lakes and Mountains are gods and goddess.
-This beautiful culture helps us to respect water and protect the river.
-That is also one of the reason, Tibetans normally don't swim in the Lakes.
+One of the beautiful cultures comes from our Tibetan ancestors, we believe that Lakes and Mountains are gods and goddesses.
+This beautiful culture helps us to respect the water and protect the river.
+That is also one of the reasons, Tibetans normally don't swim in the Lakes.

-For Tibetans, it is okay to drink the tap and river water directly but for Travelers, we recommend to drink the boiling water.
+For Tibetans, it is okay to drink the tap and river water directly but for Travelers, we recommend drinking the boiling water.